 Transfer students who have completed the English composition/expository writing requirement with a grade of C or higher at the college/university at which they previously matriculated will receive transfer credit for FSCC 100-TR – First Seminar and will be required to complete a supplemental one-credit-hour SAGES introductory seminar, FSTS 100 – SAGES Transfer Supplement.
 It requires a permit prior to registration.
 Please contact Professor Peter Whiting at email@example.com to obtain the permit.

 All students must complete two full semesters of physical education activity courses at zero credit hours.
 Students may choose from half-semester and full-semester course offerings.
-If possible, a student should begin meeting this requirement in the first semester and complete it early in his or her undergraduate years.
+If possible, a student should begin meeting this requirement in the first semester and complete it early in their undergraduate years.

 - possession of a DD214 form from the military